Ikat: Warp ikat

 Ikat created by dyeing the warps (warp ikat) is simpler to make than either weft ikat or double ikat.
 First the yarns--cotton, silk, wool or other fibres—are wound onto a tying frame.
 Then they are separated into bundles.
 As the binding process is very labor-intensive an effort is made to reduce the work to a minimum by folding the thread bundles like in paper dolls and binding a basic ikat motif (BIM) that will be repeated like in paper dolls when the threads are unfolded for weaving after the dyeing is completed.
 The thread bundles may be folded around a vertical and/or horizontal axis.
 The bundles may be covered with wax, as in batik.
 (However, in making batik, the crafts person applies the resist to the finished cloth rather than to the yarns to be woven.)
 The warp yarns are then wrapped tightly with thread or some other dye-resistant material with the desired pattern so as to prevent unwanted dye penetration.
 The procedure is repeated, according to the number of colours required to complete the design.
 Multiple coloration is common, requiring multiple rounds of tying and dyeing.
 After the dyeing is finished the bindings are removed and the threads are wound onto the loom as the warp (longitudinal yarns).
 The threads are adjusted to precisely align the motifs and thin bamboo strips are lashed to the threads to prevent them from tangling or slipping out of alignment during weaving.

 Some ikat traditions, such as Central Asia's, embrace a blurred aesthetic in the design.
 Other traditions favour a more precise and more difficult to achieve alignment of the ikat yarns.
-South American and Indonesian ikats are known for a high degree of warp alignment.
+South American and Indonesian ikat are known for a high degree of warp alignment.
 Weavers carefully adjust the warp threads when they are placed on the loom so the patterns appear clearly.
 Thin strips of bamboo are then lashed to the warps to maintain the pattern alignment during weaving.

 Patterns are visible in the warp threads even before the weft, a plain colored thread, is woven in.
 Some warp ikat traditions are designed with vertical-axis symmetry or have a "mirror-image" running along their long centre line.
 That is, whatever pattern or design is woven on the right is duplicated on the left in reverse order about a central warp thread group.
 Patterns can be created in the vertical, horizontal or diagonal.